 - The site will help generate estimated net cost savings of more than $350 million for FPL customers throughout the state and improve service reliability, especially for those in Southeast Florida.

 What impact will the proposed energy center have on the environment?

 FPL is committed to environmental excellence in everything we do.
 Fueled by U.S.-produced natural gas, our planned Dania Beach Clean Energy Center will be one of the cleanest, most efficient of its kind in the world.
-Compared with the existing power plant on the property, our new facility will cut primary air emissions by approximately 70 percent, generate more energy and reduce FPL’s overall use of natural gas system-wide.
+Compared with the continued opeartion of the existing power plant on the property, our new facility will cut primary air emissions by approximately 70 percent, generate more energy and reduce FPL’s overall use of natural gas system-wide.

 We plan to use several key components of the existing energy systems on the property – no new offsite power transmission lines, no new electric substations and no new natural gas pipeline will be required.
 Also, FPL’s existing power plant in Dania Beach is an important haven for manatees during cold weather, and our proposed new facility will preserve this important warm-water refuge.

 The planned facility is part of FPL’s ongoing investments in high-efficiency power generation facilities fueled by U.S.- produced natural gas.
 Since 2001, these investments have prevented more than 108 million tons of carbon emissions, enabled us to shut down coal-burning power plants and reduce our use of foreign oil by 99 percent – from more than 40 million barrels per year to less than 1 million.